How are you celebrating the Fourth of July? Here are ten of the best American patriotic songs

 2. The Stars and Stripes Forever

 This march, written by John Philip Sousa in 1896, is well-known as the official national march of the United States of America.
-Not everybody knows, however, that it was once called the 'Disaster March'.
+Not everybody knows, however, that 'The Stars and Stripes Forever' was once called the 'Disaster March'.
 In the early 20th century, when theatres and circuses tended to have house bands, it was used a code signalling life-threatening emergencies, allowing staff to organise the audience's exit without causing the panic that a straightforward announcement would have done.
 One example of its use was during the Hartford Circus Fire of 1944, one of the worst fire emergencies in US history.

-The national anthem of the United States, this tune started life as a popular song written by the British composer John Stafford Smith for a men's social club in London, before being repurposed as an emblem of US patriotism.
+The national anthem of the United States, The Star-Spangled Banner started life as a popular song written by the British composer John Stafford Smith for a men's social club in London, before being repurposed as an emblem of US patriotism.
 The words were by the 35-year-old lawyer and amateur poet Francis Scott Key, inspired by the large U.S. flag, with 15 stars and 15 stripes, that flew triumphantly above the fort after the US victory in the Battle of Baltimore of 1812.

 The melody is the same as that of the British national anthem 'God Save the King', but the words are by the 19th century American Baptist minister, journalist and author Samuel Francis Smith and were first performed at a children's Independence Day celebration in Boston in 1831.
-Since then the song has been performed at all sorts of high profile occasions, not least the first inauguration of Barack Obama in 2009, when it was sung by Aretha Franklin.
-It also exists in a lesser-known abolitionist version, written by A.G.
+Since then, 'My Country, 'Tis of Thee' has been performed at all sorts of high profile occasions, not least the first inauguration of Barack Obama in 2009, when it was sung by Aretha Franklin.
+It also exists in a lesser-known Abolitionist version, written by A.G.
 Duncan, in 1843: 'My country, 'tis of thee, Stronghold of slavery, of thee I sing.'

 6. God Bless America